ximion/appstream-generator/docs/asgen-config.md

 Suites | Suites which should be recognized by the generator.
 Each suite has the components and architectures which should be searched for metadata as children.
 See below for more information.
 Features | Disable or enable selected generator features.
 For a detailed description see below.
 CAInfo | Set the CA certificate bundle file to use for SSL peer verification.
 If this is not set, the generator will use the system default.
+AllowedCustomKeys | Set which keys of the <custom/> tag are allowed to be propagated to the collection metadata output.
+This key takes a list of custom-key strings as value.

 ### Suite fields